gusleyva/gustavo-leyva-basic-transaction-api/README.md

 # Basic Transaction REST API
 basic-transaction-api-v1

 Hi!
-This is a basic Spring-Boot application where we are exposing a Transaction API
+This is a basic Spring-Boot application where we are exposing a Transaction API.

 ## Getting Started